DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Initial Testing (Round 2 - May/June 2024)

 - Confusion about relationship between creating pages and adding questions
+- Quote: "Participants' mental model is to create/add a question to the form."
+[Round 2, May/June 2024]
 - 'Page title' was unclear to participants
 - Recommendation: Consider automatically creating pages as users add questions
 - Recommendation: Add more explanatory text or examples